 Before the Trade Show

-Check to see if the trade show is listed under events on LinkedIn.
+In preparation, check to see if the trade show is listed under events on LinkedIn.
 If it is, RSVP to it and check to see who else has RSVP’d.
 Aim to connect with anyone of interest who is also attending – follow them on other social media sites and make contact to see if you can set up meetings at the trade show.
 If it isn’t listed you can create an event for it and invite others to attend.

 If there is a group for the trade show, join it and participate in discussions.
 If there isn’t a group you can ask the trade show organiser to create one.